Aw….so tiny and so cute!

+Aw….so tiny and so cute!
 That’s the Pom, or the Pomeranian, one of the cutest dog breeds in the world.
-Poms may be tiny, but they are incredibly smart, curious and sometimes even a tad bit “manipulative”.
+Poms may be small but brilliant, curious, and sometimes slightly “manipulative.”

 Yes, these cute little guys can be manipulative…

-He loves being the center of attention
+He loves being the center of attention.

-Is the Pomeranian the perfect breed of dog for you?
+But is the Pomeranian the perfect breed of dog for you?

-- #1: It takes time and a lot of effort to house train Pom puppies.
+- #1: It takes time and a lot of effort to house-train Pom puppies.

 - #2: Pom puppies are not suitable for a family with small children.